kufii/Audioshield-PlayMusic/README.md

 # Search Options

 By default, the search will search for tracks, but you can start a search with "-" to do a search command.
-At the moment there is only one search command, more search commands will come in the future.

 * **Search by Album**: `-al <search>`.
 This will output the tracks of matching albums.
+* **Search by Playlist**: `-pl <search>`.
+This will output all tracks in the matching playlists.

 # Uninstallation Instructions
 1. Uninstall Fiddler through Windows Control Panel